Carlyle Lake Weekend Activities

 3:30 p.m.
 McNair Beach – Water Safety Games

 The Carlyle Lake Visitor Center is open daily from 10:00 a.m. to 6:00 p.m.
-The Visitor Center has exhibits, information, and brochures to help plan your stay at Carlyle Lake.
+The Visitor Center has exhibits and brochures to help plan your stay at Carlyle Lake.

 Life jackets are available at the Carlyle Lake Visitor Center through the “Life Jacket Loan Program”.
 For a $5.00 deposit, a life jacket can be borrowed for the day.
 When the life jacket is returned in good condition, the deposit will be refunded.
 Please remember to always wear your life jacket when in, on, or around the water.
 Life jacket loaner stations are also available at Keyesport, Dam West, McNair, and Coles Creek beaches and boat ramps.

-For more information contact the Carlyle Lake Project Office at (618) 594-2484 or email carlylelake@usace.army.mil.
+For more information contact the Carlyle Lake Project Office at (618) 594-2484 or e-mail at carlylelake@usace.army.mil.